 • Proficiency in English

 Application deadline is 8 weeks before the first day of instruction.

 - Type of assessment

 - Written examination, 2 hours under invigilationExamination design: The purpose of the examination is to test whether the examinee has a broad knowledge and comprehension of non-clinical toxicology and safety pharmacology studies, overall safety assessment and relevant regulatory requirements for new drugs in development.
 The test is composed of multiple choice questions with one or more possible answers.

 The percentage of questions in the test, devoted to a particular topic, will roughly correspond to the emphasis given these topics during the course, and as implied in the general course objectives.

-Apart from the standard programs and IT tools listed under The Faculty of Health and Medical Sciences at http://pc-exam.ku.dk/it_tools/health/ students will at this exam also have access to use a USB stick (for notes etc.)
+The standard programs and IT tools listed under The Faculty of Health and Medical Sciences at KUnet is allowed.

 - Marking scale